 But he hasn't been selected for this weekend's round of league games following his controversial decision in Man City's win over Wolves.

-The referee boldly went against VAR when he was asked to review an alleged handball against Wolves defender Yerson Mosquera.
+The referee boldly went against VAR when asked to review an alleged handball by Wolves defender Yerson Mosquera.

-Hallam, however, stuck with his on-field decision of no penalty, rather than to give a penalty following the VAR review.
+Hallam, however, stuck with his on-field decision of no penalty rather than awarding a penalty following the VAR review.

 Delivering his verdict to the crowd, Hallam said: "After review, the ball hits the arm of the Wolves player, which is in a natural position, so the on-field decision will remain."